elixir-lang/elixir/lib/elixir/pages/anti-patterns/design-anti-patterns.md

 #### Problem

-Using multi-clause functions in Elixir, to group functions of the same name, is not an anti-pattern in itself.
-However, due to the great flexibility provided by this programming feature, some developers may abuse the number of guard clauses and pattern matches to group *unrelated* functionality.
+Using multi-clause functions in Elixir, to group functions of the same name, is a powerful Elixir feature.
+However, some developers may abuse this feature to group *unrelated* functionality, which configures an anti-pattern.

 #### Example

 A frequent example of this usage of multi-clause functions is when developers mix unrelated business logic into the same function definition.
-Such functions often have generic names or too broad specifications, making it difficult for maintainers and users of said functions to maintain and understand them.
+Such functions often have generic names or too broad specifications, making it difficult for other developers to understand and maintain them.

 Some developers may use documentation mechanisms such as `@doc` annotations to compensate for poor code readability, however the documentation itself may end-up full of conditionals to describe how the function behaves for each different argument combination.
 This is a good indicator that the clauses are ultimately unrelated.